DoDAO-io/defi-insurance-course/README.md

  In this course we first give some introduction to Insurance in DeFi and then we  discuss how Insurance works in various protocols
 1) Chapter 1 - Insurance in DeFi
 2) Chapter 2 - NexusMutual
-3) Chapter 3 - BridgeMutual
+3) Chapter 3 - Sherlock
-4) Chapter 4 - InsurAce
+4) Chapter 3 - Ease
-5) Chapter 5 - Unslashed
-6) Chapter 6 - Sherlock

  ## Chapters